-Fold (not whisk) the whipped cream into the mascarpone until incorporated.
+Fold (not whisk) the whipped cream into the mascarpone until incorporated, light and fluffy.
 Refrigerate until needed.

 For the assembly

 Once the cakes are cool, you may notice a hump or bubble on top of the cake.
 It’s best to trim the top of each layer so they are flat.
 Using a serrated knife, gently trim off this bubble of cake.
-Proceed to eat cake scraps.
+Proceed with eating cake scraps.

 Once all the cakes have been trimmed, remove parchment and place the first layer on your plate/stand/piece-of-cardboard-wrapped-in-foil.
 Put a big dollop of mascarpone cream on the first layer and spread until even.
 Add next layer of cake and repeat.